simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 during one time period or many.
 Generally it shows a table, with rows representing accounts, and columns representing periods.

-Note there are some higher-level variants of the `balance` command with convenient defaults, which can be simpler to use:
+Note there are some variants of the `balance` command with convenient defaults, which are simpler to use:
 [`balancesheet`](#balancesheet),
 [`balancesheetequity`](#balancesheetequity),
 [`cashflow`](#cashflow) and